 Portugal: And This Is Why We Don’t Drink

 We rarely drink alcohol.
-Julia claims that she is too much fun as-is and that alcohol would be wasted on her.
-I simply like to keep my head clear and maintain a healthy lifestyle.
+Julia claims that she is too much fun as is and that alcohol would be wasted on her.
+I like to keep my head clear and maintain a healthy lifestyle.
 When we are in the U.S., we don’t drink at all.
 But when we travel, we […]

 Read MoreSardines and Egg Custard Tarts – The Overlooked Cuisine of Portugal

-We are standing in a giant store where every wall is covered with floor-to-ceiling shelves, displaying thousands of cans of sardines.
+We were standing in a giant store where every wall was covered with floor-to-ceiling shelves, displaying thousands of cans of sardines.
 “Is this… a sardines store?”
-Julia asks no one in particular.
-Her question echoes off endlessly stacked sardine cans and down the airport hallway.
-We had arrived on an […]
+Julia asked no one in particular.
+Her question echoed off endlessly stacked cans and down the airport hallway.
+We had arrived on an overnight […]

-After the fire at the Notre Dame Cathedral in Paris earlier this year, I saw so many people on social media lamenting that they didn’t get to see Notre Dame before it was destroyed.
-The lesson, of course, is that we should live now and not put off visiting special […]
+After the fire at the Notre Dame Cathedral in Paris earlier this year, I saw many people on social media lamenting that they hadn’t had the chance to see Notre Dame before it was badly damaged.
+The lesson, of course, is that we should live in the present and not […]

 Read MoreIceland – Travel Notes